Hiplok D1000 Review: The Original Angle Grinder Beater

 Litelok X1

 The Litelok X1 has a load of potential advantages over the Hiplok D1000.
 It’s lighter.
-It comes with a decent frame mount.
+It comes with a more traditional frame mount.
 More internal space gives you more locking options.
 And it’s much, much cheaper.

 It’s definitely not as angle grinder resistant as the Hiplok D1000 (or the Litelok X3), but it’s much more so than any other bike lock currently on the market.